-U.S. Department of Justice Office of Justice Programs Office for Victims of Crime
+U.S. Department of Justice

+Office of Justice Programs Office for Victims of Crime

-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office for Victims of Crime (OVC) is seeking applications for funding under the American Indian/Alaska Native Training and Technical Assistance Program.
-This program furthers the Department's mission by enhancing the capacity of victim service providers to better respond to the needs and rights of crime victims in tribal communities.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office for Victims of Crime is seeking applications for 15th National Indian Nations Conference: Justice for Victims of Crime.
+This program furthers the Department's mission by enhancing the capacity of American Indian and Alaska Native communities to effectively meet the needs of victims of crime.